Loading

 • How far apart are floor joists placed?

-The normal spacing for deck joists is 16 inches on center.
-Before you build a deck, verify this with your local building department and read the installation instructions for the decking material.
-Some decking materials installed at a 45-degree angle to the run of the joists require the joist spacing to be 12 inches on center.
+Deck joist spacing is typically 16 inches apart, on center.
+Before you build your deck, verify this with your local building department and review the installation guidelines for your decking material.
+For instance, some decking materials installed at a 45-degree angle to the run of the joists require the joist spacing to be 12 inches on center.

 In typical deck construction, with a ledger on one end of the joist and a beam on the other, the size of the joists is driven by the size of the deck and based on the general maximum spans mentioned above.
 For best results, refer to our wood and composite deck joist span table.